 Lady Gunfighters - Group B |

-I am going to use the gunfighters with masks, in the act of robbing the town bank, the train from Deadwood, or the Wells-Fargo stagecoach, for fourth Circle of Hell - Greed.
+I am going to use the gunfighters with masks, in the act of robbing the town bank, the train from Deadwood, or the Wells-Fargo stagecoach, for the fourth Circle of Hell - Greed.

 "Hands up," says Bill Miner.
 "Hands up!"